Meet the Team

 Troy Haugen currently serves as Career & Technical Education coordinator and the coordinator of the Otter Tail Family Services Collaborative at Lakes Country Service Cooperative in Fergus Falls.
 In these roles, Troy administers the Carl Perkins grant for 26 school districts in west central Minnesota and coordinates the efforts of a collaborative of eight school districts, five county agencies, the community action agency, and multiple heath care and other nonprofits as they work to create an equitable, seamless web of services for our families.
 Troy is a licensed teacher, school principal and superintendent with more than 20 years of experience in education.
 Troy also serves as an adjunct instructor of graduate education.
 He has a special interest in teacher licensure, alternative pathways to licensure, education policy, rural education and equity in education.
 Troy, his wife, Tiffany, and four children (daughters Ella and Grace and twin sons Evan and Benjamin) live near Rollag on the farm that has been in his family for four generations.

-Dean of Academic Support and partnerships
+Dean of Academic Support

 K12 Collaboration Manager